How to Upload Files to Dropbox Without an Account

 · 10 min read

 Need to send files to someone's Dropbox but don't have an account?
 Or need to collect files from people who don't use Dropbox?
-Dropbox offers several ways to upload and collect files without requiring everyone involved to have an account.
+Dropbox offers several ways to upload and collect files without requiring everyone to have an account.

 Can You Upload to Dropbox Without an Account?

 Yes.
 If someone sends you a Dropbox File Request link, you can upload files directly to their Dropbox without creating an account, installing the app, or signing in.
-You only need to enter your name and email address.
+You only need your name and email address.

 • You received a File Request link — Click it, add your files, enter your name and email, and hit upload.
 No account needed.